Privacy Policy & How This Site Uses Cookies

 Blog

-In the Wraparound Story a young boy named Timmy is being held prisoner by a witch called Betty.
-Betty, who looks just like any other suburban housewife, is busy preparing for a dinner a party and Timmy, who is on the menu, is running out of time.
-In an effort to delay Betty, Timmy reads some stories to her from her favourite book: Tales from the Darkside.
+In the wraparound story a young boy named Timmy is being held prisoner by a witch called Betty (Debbie Harry), who looks just like any other suburban housewife and is busy preparing for a dinner party.
+Timmy is destined to be dish of the day and his time is running out.
+In an effort to delay Betty, Timmy reads her some stories from her favourite book: Tales from the Darkside.

 Andy lives in the same building as Bellingham and is on reasonably good terms with him.
-Lee, on the other hand, who also happens to be going out with Andy's sister Susan, is not on such good terms with Bellingham and there is more than a little animosity between the two of them.
-Bellingham is a big boy now, but he feels that he has been wronged and has no qualms about allowing his mummy handle the matter.
+Lee, on the other hand, who is going out with Andy's sister Susan, is not on such good terms with Bellingham and there is more than a little animosity between the two.
+Bellingham feels he has been wronged by Lee, and has no qualms about turning to his new mummy for help.

-Halston is obviously curious to know how the cat has offended enough to warrant such a bounty on its furry little head, and sits and listens as Drogan explains how the feline in question systematically went about killing the other members of the household.
+Halston is obviously curious to know how the cat has offended enough to warrant such a bounty on its furry little head, and he listens attentively as Drogan explains how the feline in question killed all the other members of the household.
 Now only Drogan remains and he plans on getting the cat before it gets him.
 After their chat Drogan leaves the house while Halston takes care of business.
 Halston has guns and knives at his disposal, and even a syringe full of poison.
-It should be an easy hit, but this cat really does seem to have nine lives while the hit-man has only the one.
+It should be an easy hit, but this cat really does seem to have nine lives while the hit-man has just one.

 Strangely enough the encounter with the gargoyle seems to mark a turning point in Preston's life.
 He flees the crime-scene and runs into a beautiful girl called Carola.
 The dusky maiden accompanies him home, one thing leads to another, and they fall in love.
 Carola even puts in a good word for him with the owner of a major art gallery and Preston is suddenly a man on the up.
 As the years pass though, and now with two children, will Preston still manage to keep his promise to the gargoyle, and if not what will be the consequences be for his family?

 I enjoyed the Tales from the Darkside movie.
-There is a little blood and gore here and there in all of the stories, but the film was made in 1990 and so, when compared to the glorious techni-coloured splatter-fests available in more modern movies, perhaps it is not that bad.
-I felt no need to wretch anyway.
-Not even when I watched someone's brain being hooked out by a bent coat hanger (useful things coat hangers).
-The special effects in the film are very good, but again, nothing in comparison with today's CGI master pieces of technical trickery.
-I think, for a younger person who has grown up on a diet of modern movies and effects, Tales might be seen with a slightly critical eye.
-But for someone a little older, who can remember rubber monsters and the almost invisible strings that worked them?
-Nothing will matter but the stories.
+There is a little blood and gore here and there in all of the stories, but the movie was made in 1990 so it is nothing in comparrsion tothe glorious techni-coloured splatter-fests available in more modern movies.
+I felt no need to wretch anyway, even when someone's brain was being hooked out by a bent coat hanger (useful things coat hangers).
+The special effects in the movie are very good, but again, nothing in comparison with today's CGI master pieces of technical trickery.
+I think viewers who have grown up on a diet of modern movies and effects may view Tales with a slightly critical eye, but older viewrs, who can remember movies with rubber monsters and the almost-invisible strings that worked them, will find it easier to appreciate the movie and concentrate on the stories.

 Oh... did you want to know what happened to Timmy?
 Did that nasty witch Betty eat him?
 Sorry guys, I'm not saying: mummy is the word, the cat has got my tongue and a mean old gargoyle has sworn me to silence.